 City of Boston

 Boston.gov was totally redesigned by IDEO to be more modern and citizen-centric.
-Boston.gov want to offer all services online to citizens.
-They already have some very basic ones, but they want to provide citizens with their own logged-in environment where they can see everything related to their governmental interactions.
+Expanding on existing services, the City of Boston want to offer all services online to citizens.

 new FEATURE INTEGRATION